Krishna Kant

 LCN 2015, Clearwater Beach, FL, Oct 2015.

-130. Amitangshu Pal
+130. Amitangshu Pal and K. Kant,

 A Combined Perishable Food and People Transport Architecture in Smart Urban